Note: The current article is based on Ruby on Rails examples, but the core idea should be applicable to other frameworks/languages.

 According to the articles linked at the bottom and our own experience working on several Rails codebases using form objects, there’s a variety of definitions and objectives.
 To enumerate a few:

-And this is the first problem: the Form Object concept is communicatively poor.
+This is the first problem: the Form Object concept is communicatively poor.
 When I need to work on a codebase that uses form objects, I don’t know which of all these ideas I will find behind them, or, more frequently, what mix of them.

 As a summary (and keep this idea in mind as we will review it later) we can say that the general idea is that form objects are a good way to refactor code complexity and condensation of responsibilities either in some part of the system (usually the model and/or controller layers).

-Most of the Form Objects that I came across with are used like this.
+Most of the Form Objects that I came across are used like this.
 And according to the articles linked below, it might be considered the most popular implementation:

 class SomethingController < ApplicationController